Paula Vennells: Church of England

 From 2002 to 2005, Vennells trained for holy orders on the St Albans and Oxford Ministry Course.
 She was ordained in the Church of England as a deacon in 2005 and as a priest in 2006.
 She has served as a non-stipendiary minister at the Church of St Owen, Bromham in the Diocese of St Albans.
-In January 2024, BBC News reported sources told them that, around 2017 when Richard Chartres's tenure as Bishop of London was drawing to a close, Vennells had been interviewed for the post – the third most senior role in the Church of England.
-She received support from the Archbishop of Canterbury, and reached the final shortlist of three.
-She relinquished her clerical duties in 2021, but remained an ordained priest at January 2024.
-She stepped down from her membership of the Church of England's Ethical Investment Advisory Group in 2021.
+In January 2024, BBC News reported that sources had told them that, around 2017, when Richard Chartres's tenure as Bishop of London was drawing to a close, Vennells had been interviewed for the post — the third most senior role in the Church of England; she received support from the Archbishop of Canterbury, and reached the final shortlist of three.
+She relinquished her clerical duties in 2021, but remained an ordained priest as of January 2024.

+In April 2021, following the Post Office scandal, Vennells agreed to step back from her duties as an associate minister.
+Alan Smith, bishop of St Albans and himself the son of a subpostmaster, said that it was "right" that Vennells did so.
+She stepped down from her membership of the Church of England's Ethical Investment Advisory Group in May 2021.